For Patients & Caregivers

 - Building trust between you and your doctor.

-However, regardless of where you live, we recommend letting others know you’re recording, as a way to build trust and encourage clear communication.
+However, regardless of where you live, we recommend recording clinical conversations only after letting others know you’re recording, as a way to build trust and encourage clear communication.
 Some patients work together with their clinicians to record specific parts of a conversation, like follow-up instructions.

 Data is always transmitted via secure channels.
-For example, when you use Abridge, your data is encrypted in transit and at rest using the industry best practice encryption standards (e.g. S/MIME, X.509 certificates, TLS) to safeguard your information.
+For example, when you use Abridge to record a doctor’s visit, your data is encrypted in transit and at rest using the industry best practice encryption standards (e.g. S/MIME, X.509 certificates, TLS) to safeguard your information.

 Specifically, data stored is encrypted at the storage level using AES-256.
 These data encryption keys are stored with the data, encrypted with (“wrapped” by) key encryption keys that are exclusively stored and used inside a secured Key Management Service.
 AppArmor (a Linux Security Module) security policies are applied to all the containers running the machine learning services.
 Data is protected as it travels over the internet during read and write operations using HTTPS.
 We use HIPAA Compliant products and services for data storage and processing.